 - Parafield aerodrome

 - Jandakot aerodrome

 These diagrams show the hotspots for each aerodrome and provide recommendations for ensuring runway safety.
 Careful consideration of these hotspots when flight planning can greatly reduce your risk of a runway incursion.

 A runway excursion is an event in which an aircraft veers off or overruns the runway surface during either take-off or landing.
 There are many factors that can cause a runway excursion including runway contamination, adverse weather conditions, mechanical failure, pilot error and unstable approaches.
 While Australia has had no fatal runway excursion incidents, the high number of international accidents requires a proactive approach in Australia to manage this risk.

 Unstable approaches have been identified as a precursor to many accidents.
 Both the pilot and the air traffic controller contribute to safe, stable approaches.
-The following products have been developed to improve understanding of unstable approaches and to minimise the likelihood of a runway excursion occurring:
+Airservices, in conjuction with CANSO and industry workgroups, have released a range of products to improve understanding of unstable approaches and to minimise the likelihood of runway excursions: